railwayapp/docs/src/docs/develop/services.md

 ## Service Metrics

 You can see services metrics under the [Metrics](/diagnose/metrics) tab when the service view is made visible.

+## Creating a Service

+From within the project canvas, click the `+ New` button located at the top right of the project canvas.
+You may need to close any services or plugins open in the canvas to see the button.

 ## Deleting a Service